I always seem to miss getting pictures of one project at the actual party. At the Dia de los Muertos party, it was these napkin rings:

 The aluminum foil was incredibly easy to manipulate and cut, and was easily available at my grocery store.
 I could use the leftovers for cooking, too--much better than storing random craft supplies indefinitely!
 (Since I can never seem to part with my leftovers typically, knowing that someday I'll come up with a great use for them again.)

-A hammer and a set of leather stamping tools found at Hobby Lobby were all I needed to create my napkin rings.
+A hammer and a set of leather stamping tools were all I needed to create my napkin rings.

 I used a piece of scrap wood to protect my counter as I was working.
 All I needed to do was set my stamp where I wanted the design, and give it a few good taps with the hammer.
 The stamp easily made a lovely impression in the soft metal.